 Are your kids fascinated by the ocean?
 Have they ever asked how deep it is?

 This activity uses regular household supplies and is perfect for a classroom or homeschool science lesson or as part of an ocean study unit.
+Find this and several more ideas in our list of 30 science activities for kids.

 How to Make an Ocean Zone Density Jar